aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

     and a deployment manifest that runs the ACK service controller in a pod.

-Now that we have the generation part completed, we want to see if the so generated artifacts indeed are able to create an S3 bucket for us.
+Now that we have the generation part completed, we want to see if the generated artifacts indeed are able to create an S3 bucket for us.

 You don't have to do the next steps, if all you want to test is if the generation works, however, for an end-to-end test, the next, final step is